Hisense Named World's First Customer Centricity Lighthouse Factory in the TV Industry by World Economic Forum

 About Hisense

-Hisense, founded in 1969, is a globally recognized leader in home appliances and consumer electronics with operations in over 160 countries, specializing in delivering high-quality multimedia products, home appliances, and intelligent IT solutions.
-According to Omdia, Hisense ranks No. 1 globally in the 100-inch and over TV segment (2023-Q3 2025).
-As The Origin of RGB MiniLED, Hisense continues to lead the next-generation RGB MiniLED innovation.
-As the official sponsor of the FIFA World Cup 2026TM, Hisense is committed to global sports partnerships as a way to connect with audiences worldwide.
+Hisense, founded in 1969, is a globally recognised leader in home appliances and consumer electronics with operations in over 160 countries, specialising in delivering high-quality multimedia products, home appliances, and intelligent IT solutions.
+According to Omdia, Hisense ranks No. 2 worldwide in total TV shipments (2022-2025) and No. 1 globally in the 100-inch and over TV segment (2023-2025).
+As the official sponsor of the FIFA World Cup 2026, and Real Madrid renowned football club, Hisense is committed to global sports partnerships as a way to connect with audiences worldwide.

+With 30 R&D centres, 37 industrial parks and production bases, and 64 overseas offices worldwide, Hisense continues to lead the industry with a diverse range of products.
+With regional headquarters in Dubai, UAE, and 5 offices across the MENA region, Hisense ensures efficient manufacturing, innovation, and distribution, to meet the evolving needs of consumers in the market.
+Stay updated with all the latest developments on the website: https://hisenseme.com/